 4. Relocation Order

-If you want to discuss how you can relocate with your children and whether your circumstances are likely to result in a favourable Order to relocate, then contact our family lawyer Michelle Felderhof for a consultation.
+If you want to discuss how you can relocate with your children and whether your circumstances are likely to result in a favourable Order to relocate, then contact the experienced Gold Coast Lawyers at ABKJ.